MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ---
 title: "URL access parameter reference"
-description: Learn how you can use parameters as part of a URL to configure the look and feel of your Reporting Services reports.
+description: Learn how you can use parameters as part of a URL to configure the look and feel of your SQL Server Reporting Services (SSRS) reports.
 author: maggiesMSFT
 ms.author: maggies
 ms.date: 07/19/2024